ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 'double-keying' approach, which isolates third party domains by the first party domain.
 This is described in XXX.
 Gossip would be performed normally for third party domains only when the user revisits the first party domain.
-In lieu of 'double-keying', a HTTPS Client MAY treat SCT Feedback in the same manner it treats other security mechanisms that can enable tracking (such as HSTS and HPKP.)
+In lieu of 'double-keying', an HTTPS Client MAY treat SCT Feedback in the same manner it treats other security mechanisms that can enable tracking (such as HSTS and HPKP.)